 UMCS understands that coming to a food pantry for help can be difficult thing, but the resources a family receives at the Family Resource Center can help to fulfill short-term needs so that they can focus on the long-term solutions that will help them move towards stability.
 Those that work in the Family Resource Center strive to treat each individual with compassion, dignity, and grace, and offer individualized supportive resources for each person’s particular situation.

 UMCS also works to redevelop the Washington Park neighborhood through sustainable community initiatives that work within the neighborhood to ensure that it’s a safe place for residents to live, work and play.
-One major initiative is the Washington Park Partners-- an initiative that is leading the community in convening resident groups and community partners to better the neighborhood together.
+One major initiative is the Washington Park Partners-- a collaboration that we participate in that is leading the community in convening resident groups and community partners to better the neighborhood together.
 UMCS works to help those in the Washington Park neighborhood to have a place at the table and a voice to improve their community in areas such as housing, education, safety, health & wellness, arts & culture, park & recreation, and business & jobs.
-Because of this partnership, a Froedtert Community Health Nurse is now available at UMCS to help residents and community members with health needs and concerns.